 "After that, I went back to looking for Tyler.
 I finally found him in the airline records, including his arrival time in the Camineet customs log.
 Then, a bit later, his name popped again when he used a credit transfer to pay for his hotel room."

 Anje crossed her legs.
-One of the most alien thing about most androids was their unnatural stillness when talking.
+One of the most alien things about most androids was their unnatural stillness when talking.
 There were ordinarily none of the little gestures that living people punctuated their conversations with.
 Apparently the Demis were different; they had been programmed to make otherwise pointless movements to help put people at ease.

 "Last night, my lurker in the personnel files was triggered.
 I saw the intrusion by Rhys Hamdak, his triggering of the alarms, and his escape.
 That was a nice shielding program, by the way.
 It completely shut down all of the traces that were thrown at him.
 Unfortunately, he'd been a little sloppy on the way in and registered on a couple of passive security gates, so I was able to tap LIM's internal systems to learn who he was."